piizei/watchdog/README.md

 ## Installing

-Tested with MacOs & Ubuntu:latest only.
+Tested with MacOs & Ubuntu 18.04 only.

 - `git clone https://github.com/piizei/watchdog`
 - `cd watchdog`
 - `pip install -e .`

+Note: In some cases you might need to replace `pip` with `pip3` depending on your python setup.

+Copy the template.ini into any directory you wish to run the watchdog from.
+Rename it to watchdog.ini. for example `cp template.ini ~/watchdog.ini`.
+Edit your settings into the watchdog.ini.
+Then start watchdog in the same directory (with command `watchdog`).
+Monitoring should now be enabled

 ## Usage

 ## Todo
-- Stopping the watchdog
+- Stopping the watchdog (to stop now, look into watchdog.pid for a pid and use kill)
 - Nice email formatting
 - Improve testing (and testing setup)
 - For any other ideas, Pull Request accepted